-Current students can visit the specialty’s Collaborative Learning Environment site to access the curriculum.
+Current students can visit the Master of Science program's Collaborative Learning Environment site to access the curriculum (MyAccess credentials required).
 For individuals applying for admission for fall 2024, the sample curriculum for the BSN Entry to DNP — Advanced Nursing Focus pathway can be viewed on our Curriculum webpage.
 The curriculum is pending approval from the California Board of Registered Nursing.
 Specialty content in the winter and spring 2024 quarters will be shared after January 2024, pending approval from the California Board of Registered Nursing.

 Frequently Asked Questions

 Review the FAQs for this specialty for detailed information about selecting your specialty track, length of study, positions in which graduates will be prepared to work, and more.

 Susan Chapman, PhD, MPH, RN, professor - Specialty Coordinator: Health Policy Track